MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/known-issues-web.md

 **Passwords in Selenium IDE are stored in plain text**

-**UI flows no longer records or playbacks Windows applications after installing a new version.**
+**UI flows no longer records or plays back Windows applications after installing a new version.**

 You need to uninstall the previous version before installing a new one.